bugzilla/bugzilla/docs/en/rst/installing/apache.rst

 ######

 You have two options for running Bugzilla under Apache - mod_cgi (the default) and mod_perl. mod_perl is faster but takes more resources.
+You should probably only consider mod_perl if your Bugzilla is going to be heavily used.

 .. _http-apache-mod_cgi: